What we know about Mexican drug cartel leaders still at large

 According to US Immigration and Customs Enforcement, Guzman Salazar led the violent response to his half-brother Ovidio Guzman Lopez‘s arrest in 2019, engaging Mexican authorities in “gun battles”.

-Guzman Salazar and his family are believed to be in a leadership battle with the Zambada Sicairos faction, which has led to the deaths of dozens of people in Sinaloa.
+Guzman Salazar and his family are believed to be in a leadership battle with the Zambada Sicairos faction since 2024, which has led to the deaths of nearly 2,000 people, according to El Pais.

 US and Mexican authorities are seeking his arrest on drug trafficking and organised crime charges, and he is believed to be directing drug operations, including fentanyl, methamphetamine and cocaine shipments to the US.